brianrahadi/quartz/content/posts/term-review-2023spring.md

 - Focus on doing things (assignments) is more important than understanding the materials too deeply.

 ## Conclusion
 Enjoyed spring 2023 as I finally choose 2 courses of my interest and not because of requirements.
 Somehow I don't know how I managed to finish my third year as I'm feeling like I just started uni yesterday.
+Also struggled but learned a lot in finding a co-op job.